userjenney/Mike-s-Nixos-Configurations/README.md

 # Mike-Nixos-Configurations

-please look the directory that home-manager and nixos.
+please look the directory that home-manager and nixos. the absolute path to nixos is "/home/nic/.config/nixos/",and home-manager is "/home/nic/.config/home-manager/".
-Another file in the root direcotry is not useful